 I feel kind of bad about this one (kind of).
 Because while I’ve heard of J Cole if you asked me to identify one of his songs I would probably stare back at you while crickets rubbed their hind quarters in the background.
 Simply put, I really don’t know who the fuck J Cole is.
 Is he supposed to be famous?
 He’s on this list so yeah, I guess he is.
 Regardless, Cole is another celebrity who simply isn’t a big fan of the green fauna.
 That hasn’t stopped him rapping about it, quite the contrary actually.
 Knowing how popular weed is among his fans, J Cole has dropped a few tracks professing his fondness for weed.
 Is Cole, like a few other artists on this list fronting?
 Yes, he is.
 But does that really matter when most entertainment is fiction anyways?

 Oh, I’m joking.
-Lil’ Wayne was on probation for a 2007 arrest, (I just wanted to see if you were still reading).
-Lil’ Wayne is a hot mess.
-You didn’t know that?
+Lil’ Wayne was on probation for a 2007 arrest (I just wanted to see if you were still reading).
+That;s because Lil’ Wayne is a hot mess.
+Didn’t you know that?